2010 Chinese Grand Prix: Post-race

 The Renault team principal Éric Boullier praised Petrov's pace and remaining calm under pressure on the wet track, and spoke of his belief that the manufacturer's first double-points finish was indicative of their aggressive development plan.
 Conversely, Webber commented that the pace of the Red Bulls was not enough to challenge McLaren, "We got blown away, it was a difficult grand prix.
 We weren't quick enough.
 We know [why the car falters in the wet conditions] and we have to improve it."
 Schumacher was philosophical to have finished in tenth, saying his tyre strategy caused him to lose pace in the final ten laps but he was pleased to duel other drivers, "Today was one of those races that you do not want to remember, just like the whole weekend really.
 It was not good for me and it not good from me.
 You have to take it as another experience and accept it, even if it is frustrating that I was not able to get my tyres together better."
 Kubica felt he could have achieved a finish on the podium had the safety car not been deployed as it lost him a large amount of time, "So although I'm happy to finish fifth, I still feel a bit frustrated to have missed a podium."

 The race stewards summoned Hamilton and Vettel to discuss the clash of wheels in the pit lane on lap five and review television footage of the incident.
 Both drivers were issued with a reprimand for "dangerous driving".
 Hamilton said of the incident, "As far as I'm concerned I'm OK.
 The team waited for quite some time and released me when they thought it was right.
 I got quite a lot of wheelspin and struggled to get out of the box.
 As I came out I noticed Sebastian was there."
 Vettel stated he did not understand why Hamilton was released alongside him, adding, "I don't know why he was keen to touch me."
-Button's win promoted him to the lead of the Drivers' Championship for the first time in the season with 60 points, and Rosberg was ten points behind in second.
+Button's win promoted him to the lead of the World Drivers' Championship for the first time in the season with 60 championship points, and Rosberg was ten championship points behind in second.
 Alonso fell to third and tied with Hamilton for the position.
-Vettel's sixth-place finish dropped him from second to fifth with 45 points.
-In the Constructors' Championship, McLaren overtook Ferrari to lead the standings.
+Vettel's sixth-place finish dropped him from second to fifth with 45 championship points.
+In the World Constructors' Championship, McLaren overtook Ferrari to lead the standings.
 Red Bull retained third while Mercedes and Renault were fourth and fifth with 15 races remaining in the season.